ketut-garjita/Hospital-Data-Pipeline-Project/README.md

       type: bigquery
   target: dev
 ```
-Entry project-id and region name.
+Entry your project-id and region name.

 **6. Change wal_level parameter from replica to logical in postgresql.conf file**